 It is the policy of the Registrar of Voters that the candidate be fully responsible for ensuring that all spelling, punctuation, and grammar in a Candidate Statement is correct and free from errors.
 The Registrar of Voters is not responsible for proofreading for spelling, punctuation, and grammatical errors.
-The Registrar of Voters reviews the candidate's statement to ensure that the statement content is acceptable and compliant with all relevant statutes.
+Only a cursory review of the candidate's statement will be done at the time of filing to ensure that the statement is acceptable.